am357/partiql-rust-streams/README.md

 done
 ```

-### Scale up data and use data-flow computation
+### Scale up the data and use data-flow computation

 Data-flow computation appears to be a good fit for processing streaming data; based on this observation, the idea is to be able to define a computation using PartiQL while being able to use the data-flow representation of the PartiQL query to process the streaming data—basically to create a Dataflow computation from a PartiQL Plan (the rewrite is not implemented in this project).

-For this demo we use [differential-dataflow](https://timelydataflow.github.io/differential-dataflow/introduction.html) to represent a simple computation (an SQL `COUNT` aggregate) for experimentation, about differential-dataflow from [GitHub](https://github.com/TimelyDataflow/differential-dataflow):
+For this demo we use [differential-dataflow](https://timelydataflow.github.io/differential-dataflow/introduction.html) to represent a simple computation (an SQL `COUNT` aggregate) for experimentation.
+About differential-dataflow from [GitHub](https://github.com/TimelyDataflow/differential-dataflow):

 >Differential dataflow is a data-parallel programming framework designed to efficiently process large volumes of data and to quickly respond to arbitrary changes in input collections.
 You can read more in the [differential dataflow mdbook](https://timelydataflow.github.io/differential-dataflow/) and in the [differential dataflow documentation](https://docs.rs/differential-dataflow/).